-For academic purposes, you can easily access your student portal anytime, anywhere, quickly register courses once they’re opened for registration and easily connect with your course mates or lectures in a WhatsApp group with your smartphone.
+For academic purposes, you can easily access your student portal anytime, anywhere, quickly register for courses once they’re opened for registration and easily connect with your coursemates or lectures in a WhatsApp group with your smartphone.

-One very important uses of your smartphone is recording.
-You might want to record lectures and play back later.
-This require a phone with a big memory.
+One very important use of your smartphone is recording.
+You might want to record lectures and playback them later.
+This requires a phone with a big memory.

 If your phone’s alarm doesn’t work for you, then get an alarm clock.